wilsongichina/statussaver/content/english/_index.md

 ---
 title: WhatsApp Status Downloader - Status Saver
-description: WhatsApp Status Downloader - Status Saver
+description: Besides it being free, WhatsApp Status Downloader is an incredible App to download images and videos from WhatsApp.

 ---
-Besides it being free, WhatsApp Status Downloader is an incredible App to download images and videos from WhatsApp.